belguawhale/Discord-Werewolf/README.md

 ## Changelog

+12/20/2016 - Added messages for death and protection totems taking effect; Added a -force flag to !fstop to forcibly stop the game if !fstop gives an error; Added some more debug messages; Wolf can now retract kills; Fixed a bug where you could still join past MAX_PLAYERS

 12/19/2016 - Fixed a stupid bug where trying to lynch using the middle of a nickname would try lynching that exact string, not the player; Added rate limiting users and the ability to ignore users; admins can use the !ignore command

 12/17/2016 - Added a much-needed !info command; Added a !notify command to give or take the werewolf notify role; Fixed a bug where nicknames that started with capital letters couldn't be targeted; You can now target a player based on a string inside their username/nick (usernames take priority).
 E.g. if i want to kill belungawhale, i can say kill whale or kill gaw; Changed Available targets to Living players since it was confusing; Fixed a bug where wolf couldn't kill cultist